MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/create-swap-file-linux-vm.md

 ---
-title: Create a SWAP file for a Azure Linux VM
+title: Create a SWAP file for an Azure Linux VM
-description: Describes how to create a SWAP file for a Azure Linux VM. ms.date: 10/27/2022 ms.service: virtual-machines ms.subservice: vm-cannot-start-stop
+description: Describes how to create a SWAP file for an Azure Linux VM. ms.date: 10/27/2022 ms.service: virtual-machines ms.subservice: vm-cannot-start-stop